NoRedInk/elm-assets-loader/README.md

     ]
 ```

-At runtime, the value of `My.Assets.star` will be something like
+Then at runtime, the value of `My.Assets.star` will be something like
 `AssetPath "star-038a1253d7a9e4682deb72cd68c3a328.png"`.